 Students will be required to acknowledge the grades that they have been awarded, by signing the result slip attached to each piece of internally assessed work.
 Students will also be required to verify the final grades awarded that are submitted to NZQA.

 Students have the right to appeal any assessment-related decisions, including breaches of the rules, missed and late assessments, as well as grades awarded for assessments.
 Appeals are to be made within five school days from the time of the event, or once assessed work is returned and gone over by the teacher.
 For all appeals, an ‘Appeal Application Form 2018’ is to be completed by the student and handed to the appropriate HOD to process.
-Mr Thorp may be involved in the decision if needed.
-The decision made on the Appeal by the HOD/Mr Thorp will be final.
+Mr Savage may be involved in the decision if needed.
+The decision made on the Appeal by the HOD/Mr Savage will be final.

 Late Work/Absence from Assessment